gotryiton/gotryiton-ios/Docs/ProjectLog.md

 - TT - Review autocomplete pul request from Simon.
 Pull into next build

 **Status**
+- 4.8, 7.8, 10.5 completed by EOB today
+- Scott working on double mason grid.
+Additional work left over for next week.
+Scott swtiching focus to pull to refresh, notifications, ensuring notifications udpate and make sure title bars are updated properly
+- Plan is to cut build tomorrow around noon
+- Scott returns to NC 3pm on Friday
+- Friday Plans
+ - Geoff to do 3.5, 5.1, 13.7

+**Updates to Planned Work**
+- NA

+**Updates to Important Dates / Deadlines**
+- NA

+**General Notes**
+- Submission to Apple slated for August 1st
+- No ongoing development through August.
+Only very critical fixes during first week of August.
+- In the near future teams need to lock down a sprint in early september

+---

+***Wednesday, July 18th - Standup Notes***

+**Attendees**

+- TT - Scott, Geoff
+- GTIO - Simon, Matt

+**Tasks / To Do List**
+- TT - Check with Rachit about what type of build Apple would be expecting (slightly buggy vs production)
+- TT - Review autocomplete pul request from Simon.
+Pull into next build

+**Status**
 - Released build on 7/17
 - Scott working on Pull to Load More
  - Will move on to other mason grids